rupeshexe/rupeshexe/README.md

 ## Hey👋🏻, I'm Rupesh!

 Hi There, Myself Rupesh I'm 18 and currently in my **Exploration Phase**.
-I'm new to open source and just looking for opportunities in the community.
+I'm new to Open Source and just looking for opportunities in the Community.
 But for now, I'm a Computer Programming novice learning Java as my first programming language, while also exploring DevOps.
 I'm also interested in Cyber Security, although I haven't delved into it yet.
 That's all I have to say about myself, now it's your turn...

 **We Have Long Way To Go 🚀**